ErrorTzy/writings/papers/WS_Draft.md

 Is this circular?
 It seems that the structural equation $B = A$ in $M$ already presupposes this asymmetry.
 If we treat $M$ as an appropriate causal model because we presuppose that $A$ causes $B$, then the reasoning is circular.
 However, structural equations can be discovered empirically via intervention tests.
 For example, to test whether $B = A$, we can intervene on $A$ and observe how the value of $B$ changes.
 Therefore, the world can teach us whether is an appropriate model, without circularity.

-Now, recall my problem for Bennett's account of fundamentality: for any abstract objects
+Now, recall my problem for Bennett's account of fundamentality: for any mutually necessitating relations, we were unable to privilege a direction.
+Bennett used the generative constraint to ensure the direction, but this constraint is framework dependent.

+Indeed, using SEM for ground is no new idea. ==Schaffer grounding in the image of causation== and ==Wilson metaphysical causation==

 ## Beyond metaphysics: trusting friends against evidence